-My role is based in a media production company that creates and develops media-based campaigns, which raises awareness for a social issue of the clients’ choosing - for example: bullying, homelessness, crime, equality, mental health or social activities, to name a few - by creating short films and advertising, documentaries, music videos, photography and print-based advertising, such as creating posters, leaflets, as well as organising and filming events and live performances.
+My role is based in a media production company that creates and develops media-based campaigns, which raises awareness for a social issue of the clients’ choosing - for example: bullying, homelessness, crime, equality, mental health or social activities, to name a few - by creating short films and advertising, documentaries and broadcast, photography and print-based advertising, such as creating posters, leaflets, as well as organising and filming events and live performances.

 The job is a 'jack-of-all-trades' position where, as the producer, I am solely expected to be proficient, skilled and competent throughout every stage of pre-production, the production itself and post production throughout each and every project that is assigned to me:

 - Meeting with clients to discuss their target audience, message and create a concept surrounding those points.

 - Draft out treatments and budgets (which, must be below £250).

 - Write scripts for my own projects as well as scripts based on outlines created by others.